mgandrianova/blog/content/en/post/getting-started/post № 4.md

 ---
-title: Язык разметки Markdown.
+title: Markdown language.
-subtitle: О языке разметки Markdown.
+subtitle: About the markup language Markdown.

 # Summary for listings and search engines
-summary: О языке разметки Markdown.
+summary: About the Markdown markup language.

 # Link this post with a project
 projects: []